UyenAB/FirstApp/README.md

 # My Trip Journal App
-I want to build my first app
+My first app on iOS
 #### This is a heading!